aldettinger/camel-quarkus-workshop/README.md

 The target HTTP server is running on `localhost`, the port is `8080` and the resourceUri is `out-orders`.

 Don't know where to start in order to write such a route, let's answer few questions:
- + What Camel primitive do I need to use in order to consume messages from a source system?
+ + What Camel keyword do I need to use in order to consume messages from a source system?
  + What extension should I use to read files from the source system?
  + What is the URI syntax of this extension in the Camel Quarkus documentation?
- + What Camel primitive do I need to use in order to produce messages to a destination system?
+ + What Camel keyword do I need to use in order to produce messages to a destination system?
  + What extension should I use to send requests to external HTTP servers? - we advise [camel-quarkus-http](https://camel.apache.org/camel-quarkus/latest/reference/extensions/http.html)
  + What Maven coordinates need to be present in the pom file in order to use `camel-quarkus-http`?
  + Is there more details about the HTTP component URI format in the Camel Documentation?